Arrays and Lists in SQL Server

 Tested Operations and Sample Test Procedures

-I extended the set of operations from the previous tests with two more, for a total of four.
+I extended the set of operations from the previous tests with two more, to a total of four.
 Here is a summary, followed by a sample of each type of procedure.

 For most methods I've run the tests with lists of numbers and lists of strings.
 The exceptions are FIX$BINARY and FNFIX$BINARY, which are only meaningful with numeric input.